Table of Contents:

-Continue reading to find out how to report unauthorized sellers on Amazon and secure your items and brand on the marketplace.
+Continue reading to find out how to report and remove unauthorized sellers on Amazon and secure your items and brand on the marketplace.

 There are 9.7 million Amazon sellers globally, with 1.9 million actively selling on the platform, with tens of thousands more signing up each year.
 Illegal sellers have been a long-term problem on the Amazon marketplace because of the high volume of commerce and the large number of people who want a piece of it.